bcheshire1/appfre_ws/README.md

 ## Building the workspace
 When building the workspace, you will need to edit the CMakeCache.txt file in the bunker_mini and radiacode packages.
 To do this, install and use VSCode to search for and replace all instances of "/b31pc18/" to the name of your home directory (for example, the home directory on a new PC could be "home" to you would find all instances of "/b31pc18/" and replace with "/home/"
 There is also one instance of the pc name in the CMakeCache.txt file ("b31pc18-Precision-Tower-3430").
-Replace all these instances with the name of your pc (you can find this by running the command ```hostname`1`` in your command line)
+Replace all these instances with the name of your pc (you can find this by running the command ```hostname``` in your command line)

 Build the workspace with colcon
 ```